 Leo Boon "Cycles for Sight" from Vancouver to San Francisco to Miami (4500 miles) and asks people along the way to donate a penny a mile.

 Alan Morinis and Bev Spring establish Seva Canada and secure funding from the Canadian International Development Agency (CIDA now Global Affairs Canada).

 Seva Canada’s activities initially focus on providing a supporting role to Seva Foundation’s activities.

 Seva’s programming and reach expands as it is invited to develop a comprehensive eye care program in the Lumbini Zone, Nepal.

 The Nepal government officially recognizes Seva and the Seva Nepal office opens in Kathmandu.
 The National Eye Health Education program is initiated.

 1st Intraocular Lens Surgical Eye Camp in Nepal

 Dr. Marty Spencer, Seva board member and ophthalmologist, conducts the first intraocular lens surgical eye camp in Nepal.
-He helps to revolutionize eye care in the developing world by using these modern surgical techniques.
+He helps to revolutionize eye care in low-income countries by using these modern surgical techniques.

 Aurolab formed in India